Escape-Technologies/docs/docs/06-custom-tests/03-Detectors.md

 ### Properties

-- `is:` Condition is the request is this CRUD operation
+- `is`: Condition is the request is this CRUD operation
-- `is_not:` Condition is the request is not this CRUD operation
+- `is_not`: Condition is the request is not this CRUD operation
-- `in:` Condition is the request is in this list of CRUD operations (exact match)
+- `in`: Condition is the request is in this list of CRUD operations (exact match)

 ---